superkerokero/naruhodo/README.md

     It seems that everybody is excited about machine learning these days.
 And I do see huge application potential in techniques like reinforcement learning and generative adversarial models.
 I do have some thoughts about the applications of these techniques to some specific knowledge retrieval problems.
 For example, the coreference problem is obviously outside the reach of any rule-based systems, and a reinforcement learning based approach seems quite attractive in this case(provided that we have a real-time feedback system from users).

     As my understanding of machine learning techniques improves, some statistics-based approaches may be added in the future.

-* ### Adding coreference resolution capability (0.2.1 ~)

-    [Coreference resolution](https://en.wikipedia.org/wiki/Coreference) is the task of finding all expressions that refer to the same entity in a text.
-Without proper coreference resolution, generated KSG does not capture all meaningful information, and its usability will be quite limited.
-Currently `naruhodo` has no coreference resolution implemented, which is one of the most important reasons I say it is "below my expectation".
-    I am experimenting with some published works on this topic.
-A method based on word embeddings might be added to `naruhodo` first starting from version 0.5 ~.

 * ### Applications based on DSG and KSG(new projects)